 * Achievement Program and Smiles 4 Miles

 The Victorian Government recommends that Victorian long day care services use the Healthy Eating Advisory Service’s FoodChecker to plan their menus.

 To learn more, read this Victorian Government position statement.

 Long day care

-FoodChecker is the new way to assess your own menu online, and get instant feedback!
+FoodChecker is the free way to assess your own menu online, and get instant feedback!

 You can assess one day or one week of your menu at a time to see if it meets the Victorian Menu planning guidelines for long day care.

 When you assess your menu on FoodChecker you will receive a report containing your results, plus recommendations for healthy changes.
 You can read your report on screen or save it as a PDF.